Last updated: 2/10/2023

 Consistent with scientific evidence on the importance of vaccine adoption to control spread of the virus, to the extent permissible by law, Carnegie Mellon University requires all students, faculty and staff to be fully vaccinated against COVID-19 (including booster dose when eligible) and to upload confirmation of booster vaccination status and date of vaccination to the CMU Vaccine Database in HealthConnect.

 Students who have received WHO-approved vaccines are required to obtain a booster when eligible.
 Either mRNA booster (Pfizer or Moderna) is recommended.
+UHS is currently offering students the COVID-19 Pfizer bivalent by appointment.
 All students, faculty and staff eligible for a COVID-19 booster are required to upload documentation and date of vaccination within 60 days of their eligibility in HealthConnect.

 This policy applies to all undergraduate and graduate students, as well as visiting, non-degree, guest, and cross-registered students, in U.S.-based programs and students participating in approved study abroad programs overseas.
 CMU faculty and staff members taking courses as a non-degree student must also be vaccinated.